 The Rule Engine is the feature in WalkMe where you can write rules specifying when WalkMe takes certain actions.
-The Rule Engine is built into many WalkMe features, allowing you to create logic statements that initiate actions or enable features only when a Rule is evaluated as true.
+The Rule Engine can be used on various WalkMe Apps, allowing you to create logic statements that initiate actions or enable features only when the Rule condition/s are evaluated as true or false.
 Effective rules allow you to make WalkMe responsive and contextual for your users.

 The Rule Engine is an integral part of WalkMe.
 Using the Rule Engine, you can create support, training, or promotional content that appears in the right place, at the right time, to the right audience.

 The Rule Engine is used to create rules that define many features such as Flow Steps, Segments, and Goals.
 Rules can be created to check all kinds of conditions such as elements on screen, the URL, the date and time or even variables in your software.

 For example, you may want to only show WalkMe to the Sales department at your company.
 Using the Segmentation Center, you can target that user group.
 After creating a segment, you will define it with a rule that checks if a user is part of the Sales team by looking at their variables.

 Some other common uses of the Rule Engine include:

 - Create an Error Handling Group in a Smart Walk-Thru to add steps that only appears if the user gets an error message;

 - Create a Start Point that will direct a Smart Walk-Thru to start steps from a certain place depending on user context;

 - Create a ShoutOut with an AutoPlay rule so that it will play automatically during a certain time frame;